Mac-FF/opencv-examples/README.rst

 OpenCV examples in Python and C/C++
 ########################################

-Implementation of image processing algorithms.
+Development and implementation of image processing algorithms that help analyze and process digital images for Photogrammetry and Laser-based Vision Systems.

 .. contents::

 .. section-numbering::

 Python examples
 =============

-fouruer_transform
+fourier_transform
 -----

 * This module find the Fourier Transform of images in dir 'sample'
 * Can help to find laser glare, reflects and dots in images
 * Can remove or smooth reflects
-* files: fouruer_transform.py
+* Files: fouruer_transform.py
-* dirs: sample
+* Dirs: sample
 * Example:
 .. class:: no-web